-Darbari Mutton sounds royal but is, honestly, a simple mutton curry.
+Darbari Mutton sounds royal but is, honestly, a simple to prepare.
 Darbari Mutton isn’t loaded with usual spices but rich ingredients like cashews and khoya/mawa.
 This is a slow cooker recipe but it can perfectly fit your regular cooking methods like stove top or pressure cooker.
 Slow cooker and stove top techniques take at least 3 hours for the mutton to cook but get the best out of every ingredient.
-Here are a few tips to use a slow cooker/crockpot.
 Take a break from the regular dinner recipes and bring this one to the table.
-It takes about the same time and effort but gives you a chance to test a different flavor on your folks!
+Give yourself a chance to test a different flavor on your folks!

 4 Red chillis (soaked, deseeded, and ground to paste)